Who is the Family Advocate?

 UNCONTESTED DIVORCE: What is the role of the Family Advocate?

 In the context of uncontested divorce proceedings, the Family Advocate will have to endorse (approve) the parenting plan before a Judge (High Court) or Magistrate (Regional Court) will grant the divorce.
-By endorsing the parenting plan, he/she confirms that the arrangements seem to be in the best interest of the children involved.
+By endorsing the parenting plan, he/she confirms that the arrangements in the parties’ parenting plan appears to be in the best interest of the minor children involved.

 CONTESTED DIVORCE: What is the role of the Family Advocate?

 The Family Advocate will evaluate the circumstances by doing interviews with the parties (parents) and the children involved.
 This will give the children the opportunity to be heard in a child-friendly space without having to appear in Court.
-The Family Advocate will use the information obtained to make recommendations that are in the best interest of the children.
+The Family Advocate will use the information obtained to make recommendations to the court that are in the best interest of the minor children.

 Are the recommendations enforceable?